-- A trench construction for drainage and ventilation will be made outdoors with small equipment creating a constant section excavation 0.5m wide and about 0.45m deep following the external walls using mini-excavators, small tractors or mini-mechanical shovels with a maximum head of 20 cm.
+- A trench construction (with careful cuttings on the existing concrete surface) by using a special cutting machinery for drainage and ventilation will be made outdoors with small equipment creating a constant section excavation 0.5m wide and about 0.45m deep following the external walls using mini-excavators, small tractors or minimechanical shovels with a maximum head of 20 cm.
 Works will be carried out for material and consistency, dry or wet.
 Also included: any required frames armature, even of the box type; removal from the excavation area of waste material; loading, transport and discharge of waste material at whatever distance.
 It also includes anything else required to finish the work. - Placement of waterproofing membrane (double sided dimple drainage sheet) as vapor barrier application all along the foundation walls - Laying coarse sand (7mm > coarse sand >3mm) of thickness 10cm with an elevation of %1 on compacted ground as bedding. - Placement of plastic perforated drainage pipe of PVC with diameter 100mm on a coarse sand surface layer. - Exposed foundations will be repaired if necessary with replacement of destroyed stone, mortar replacement and any strengthening of the stone construction required.

-11.1.
+9.1.
 Filling of excavations:

-- Trench to be filled with large pebbles of size 10-15 cm thickness 10cm - Trench fill with smaller pebbles of size 4-5 cm of thickness 30 cm

-- Trench with stone filling to be covered with geotextile. - Filling the rest, according to the existing ground level, with soil containing no organic matter and compacting all.
+- Trench to be filled with large pebbles of size 10-15 cm thickness 10cm - Trench fill with smaller pebbles of size 4-5 cm of thickness 30 cm - Trench with stone filling to be covered with geotextile. - Filling the rest, according to the existing ground level, with soil containing no organic matter and compacting all.